ScrapCodes/kyok-spark/README.md

  Please checkout out, this guide for more details:
  [IBM Cloud Object Storage - manage encryption](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-encryption)

+#Summary
+We learned about the importance of Keep Your Own Key to secured access to data and how we can leverage the benefits of Keep Your Own Key to run a big data workload using Apache Spark.
+Please give us your feedback !

 # References

 1. [RSA Key Extraction via Low-Bandwidth Acoustic Cryptanalysis.
 Daniel et al.](https://phys.org/news/2013-12-trio-rsa-encryption-keys-noise.html)